bergkvist/videoid/docs/5_REFERENCES.md

 # References

-### YouTube ContentID
+### Content ID (by Google)
-A similar system to VideoID already exists for, and is owned by YouTube.
-This is called ContentID.
+A similar system to VideoID already exists for YouTube, and is owned by Google.
+This is called Content ID.
 Why then, create another system to do the same thing?

-There are several problems with ContentID.
+There are several problems with Content ID.
  - It is proprietary and closed source.
  - Its use is very limited (it can only be used automatically, and no manual control is given).
  - Its use will have side effects/it is proactive.
 If a match is detected, a claim will automatically be placed on the video.